Subscribe & Download

 For more information, call 845-758-6822, or e-mail [email protected].

-The Life of the Mind was Hannah Arendt’s unfinished final work.
+Online EventWe begin a new book: The Life of the Mind was Hannah Arendt’s unfinished final work.
 In it, she focuses on three basic mental activities—thinking, willing, and judging—and their relation to the world of appearances and to the human capacity for moral and political action.
 The new critical edition makes available in print, for the first time, the text of the typescripts as Arendt left them, complemented by a wealth of previously unpublished material, detailed annotations, and extensive scholarly commentary.
-In this symposium, the editors will introduce this groundbreaking edition, offer three points of entry into the material, and invite the audience to join in a wide-ranging discussion about The Life of the Mind and its urgent contemporary import.
+We will also be referring to Mary McCarthy's edition for increased accessibility.

 For more information, call 845-758-6822.